 By Poulomi Das Jul.
 24, 2018

 Vicky Kaushal has mastered the art of blending in.
-As he awaits the release of Manmarziyaan, his fifth film this year, it's clear that he’s one of the few actors who is aware that his presence and talent is a contribution to any film, not its headline gift.
+He’s one of the few actors who is aware that his presence and talent is a contribution to any film, not its headline gift.

 True to his word, Kaushal stuck to that exact brief as Kamlesh “Kamli” Kanhaiyalal Kapasi in Rajkumar Hirani’s Sanju – possibly 2018’s biggest and most successful film – playing best friend and second fiddle to Ranbir Kapoor’s Dutt.
 In a film, where he had more screen time than the female leads and Paresh Rawal, Kaushal still made an impact in the backdrop.
 You don’t notice him overtly, but his absence would be sorely missed – just like salt.

 Sanju’s best scene involved Kaushal.
 Evoking helplessness and haunting anguish, Kamlesh makes an impassioned plea to Sunil Dutt to save his drug-addled son.
 With a quivering voice and a moist face, Kamli breaks down unashamedly in front of him mourning the loss of his friend’s youth, hoping that Sanju doesn’t self-destruct.
 It’s also the only time Sanju manages to evoke any organic empathy for the film’s lead or bring across a son’s tragedy of living up to a father’s unmatchable legacy.